Nepal crocodile farm aims to save endangered species

 Authorities in Kasara have released 60 young crocodiles into the river over the past two months.

-The neighbouring national park is the home to other rare animals as well, including the Indian one-horned rhinoceros and the Bengal tiger, which is endangered.
+The neighboring national park is the home to other rare animals as well, including the Indian one-horned rhinoceros and the Bengal tiger, which is endangered.
 Thousands of tourists visit the park each year.

 But the crocodile farm, surrounded by forests, is also a major lure for visitors, both Nepali and foreign.